🍻Free delivery as of CHF 100 🍻

 Four elements, a thousand possibilities

 Four.
-That's the number of fundamental elements in the universe, according to the ancient Greeks.
+That's the number of fundamental elements in the universe according to the ancient Greeks.
 It's also, by a coincidence that isn't really a coincidence, the exact number of ingredients needed to create that liquid miracle we call beer.
 Water, malt, hops, yeast.
-This is the elemental equation that has been making humans dizzy for millennia.
+That's the basic equation that has captivated humankind for millennia.
+It is this adherence to fundamental and pure ingredients that raises pertinent questions about the nutritional differences between craft beer and industrial beer .

-Except, reducing beer to this simple addition is like claiming that a Monet painting is just paint on a canvas.
-Each ingredient hides a universe of possibilities.
-Each tiny variation radically transforms the final result.
+However, reducing beer to this simple sum is like claiming a Monet painting is just paint on a canvas.
+Each ingredient conceals a universe of possibilities.
+Every minute variation radically transforms the final result.

 Understanding these ingredients is like holding the keys to the brewing kingdom.
-It's like going from a mere drinker to an enlightened explorer.
-It's the difference between listening to music and hearing every instrument in the orchestra.
+It's about going from being a simple drinker to an enlightened explorer.
+It's the difference between listening to music and hearing each instrument in the orchestra.

-So brace your taste buds, as we dive into the molecular secrets that transform four basic ingredients into hundreds of different flavors.
-From water that's never just water, to hops that do much more than bitter, to malt, the architect of color, and yeast, that microscopic magician.
+So get your taste buds ready, we're diving into the molecular secrets that transform four basic ingredients into hundreds of different flavors.
+From water that's never just water, to hops that do much more than add bitterness, to malt, the architect of colors, and yeast, that microscopic magician.

 Water - The invisible canvas that reveals flavors